IELTS Line Graph Model (Band Score 9)

 IELTS Table Model Answer 1

-Overall, the greatest increase in Indian students could be seen in Sheffield University, while BBP university showed the lowest increase over the two years.
+Overall, the greatest increase in Indian students could be seen in Sheffield University, while BBP University showed the lowest increase over the two years.
 The university with the most students from India was BBP University in the first year and Coventry University in the second year.

 Sheffield University saw a dramatic rise of 187.7% in India students reaching 2,345 in 2021/22.
 Likewise, the number also climbed considerably for Coventry University by 2,900 students (121.3%) to hit 5,290 students in 2021/22.
 Another significant increase was seen in Leicester University from 1,175 to 2,390 students, a rise of 103.4%.